veyon/docs/admin/access-control-rules.rst

 Action
 ++++++

+.. index:: Access control rule action

-If all the enabled conditions of a rule apply, a specific :index:`action` is performed with respect to computer access.
+If all the enabled conditions of a rule apply, a specific action is performed with respect to computer access.
 You can define this action in section :guilabel:`Action`:

-:index:`Allow access`
+.. index:: Allow access

+Allow access
     Access to a computer is allowed and further rules are not processed.
 If there is a rule in the rules list below that would deny access, access is still allowed.
 There must be at least one rule with this action.

-:index:`Deny access`
+.. index:: Deny access

+Deny access
     Access to a computer is denied and further rules are not processed.
 If there is a rule in the rules list below that would allow access, access is still denied.

+.. index:: Ask logged on user for permission

-:index:`Ask logged on user for permission`
+Ask logged on user for permission
     This action displays a dialog on the computer that allows the logged-in user to choose whether to allow or deny access.
 No further rules are processed regardless of the user's decision.

-:index:`None (rule disabled)`
+None (rule disabled)
     This action makes the rule being ignore.
 Access control will be continued by processing the next rule.
 This option can be used to create an inactive dummy entry to visually subdivide the rules list.

 By clicking the :guilabel:`OK` button the rule and the changes made are accepted and the dialog is closed.